jessieffff/CS103A-CPA02/README.md

-# CS103a Express App Demo
+# CS103a CP02
+Author : Jiefang Li

-This is a starter project which has a simple authentication module and provides access to a mongoose database in the cloud.
+This is a course project which has a simple authentication module and provides access to a mongoose database in the cloud.

 ## Installation